-A concrete plaza is being provided by the National Park Service as a gift to the Connecticut Monument at the canal area.
-Poured in a light grey color, the plaza will be approximately 19' by 21'.
-The shape of Connecticut will be inset into the center of the plaza and will poured in a contrasting charcoal grey color so that the image of Connecticut clearly stands out.
-The shape of Connecticut will be visible not only at ground level, but also from an aerial perspective and will be distinguishable from Internet satellite images, (such as Google Earth and MSN Virtual Earth), making Connecticut a first at the National Park.
+A concrete plaza has been provided by the National Park Service as a gift to the Connecticut Monument at the canal area.
+Poured with two shades of colorized concrete, the plaza is approximately 19' by 21'.
+The shape of Connecticut is inset into the center of the plaza and has been poured in a charcoal gray color so that the image of Connecticut clearly stands out.
+It is visible not only at ground level, but also from an aerial perspective that can be seen from Internet satellite images (such as Google Earth and MSN Virtual Earth), making Connecticut a first at the National Park.
 Levee Road, shown in the upper right corner of the photograph, is situated directly on top of the actual levee that existed in 1862.
 Today, the road is used primarily for service access.